Domestic Guinea Pig

 This animal is not on exhibit in the habitats.
 It is one of our Animal Ambassadors and is used in public and school programs.

-Our guinea pigs were found in a box in Glen Park neighborhood of San Francisco and taken to Animal Care and Control.
-They were donated to CuriOdyssey in July 2016.
+Our guinea pig was found in a box in Glen Park neighborhood of San Francisco and taken to Animal Care and Control.
+She was donated to CuriOdyssey in 2016.

 Guinea pigs can communicate using a variety of sounds.
 “Wheeking” is a high-pitched squeal usually directed at humans in anticipation of food.
 “Teeth chattering” happens when the guinea pig is feeling agitated or angry, often observed when new guinea pigs are being introduced to one another.